 All of the rooms are big enough to feature their own dining area, and come with flat screen TVs, iPod docking areas, coffee machines, and a bathroom that is half open to the room and features large double sinks.
 I loved the modern yet timeless interior design with a touch of nature thanks to the wooden features that were incorporated.

 A fantastic extra?
-The mosquito spray that was included in the toiletries (which are organic) since the mosquitos can get annoying, especially after a rainstorm or at dusk and I truly appreciated the hotel’s thoughtful gesture.
+The mosquito spray that was included in the toiletries (which are organic) since the mosquitoes can get annoying, especially after a rainstorm or at dusk and I truly appreciated the hotel’s thoughtful gesture.
 Sometimes it’s little things like this that can make a huge difference.

-The Showstopper of the Grand Hyatt
+The Showstopper of the Grand Hyatt Playa Del Carmen

 Despite the rooms being so gorgeous, the only time I ended up spending in my room was when I was sleeping, because the real showstopper at the property are the three infinity pools (the Cenote Spa would be a very close second, but more on that later.)
 I was tempted to extend my stay as soon as I saw the beautifully designed swimming pools and sun loungers, some of which were conveniently placed right in the water.